devise-security/devise-security/README.md

 ### E-mail Validation

-for `:secure_validatable` you need to have a way to validate an e-mail.
+For `:secure_validatable` you need to have a way to validate an e-mail.
 There are multiple libraries that support this, and even a way built into Ruby!

 - (Recommended) Ruby built-in `URI::MailTo::EMAIL_REGEXP` constant